veeofearth/hello-world/README.md

 # hello-world
 Test

 I'm Vee of Earth.
 I'll give a paragraph or two about my experience with coding from the beginning.
 The very first encounter I had with code was in the early days of Myspace.
-You could alter profiles with HTML, and so I learned how to <b> and <br> doing that.
-The first language proper that I learned was C++ in high school.
+You could alter profiles with HTML, and so I learned how to <b> and <br> doing that.</b> The first language proper that I learned was C++ in high school.
 I never used it again, as I just couldn't stand it for reasons I still don't understand.
 It turned me off to coding for years.

 Later though, in my early 20's, the advent of creations like the Pi and Arduino brought me back around.
 I then learned Python to an intermediate level, just for the recreation.
 Still, all I learned felt forced, and I didn't believe myself capable of creating something new, or unique, or useful.
 Another thing I was interested in at the time, was reading the speeches given by JFK during his presidency, and the site that housed all the original PDF scans had a terrible system for accessing and saving each one.
 This was my Eureka moment, when the learning I had done paid off.
 A problem arose from a completely organic situation, and I had the capability to solve it through code - or, at least I hoped could do it.